Probing the earliest phases in the formation of massive galaxies with simulated HST+JWST imaging data from Illustris: VALIDATION OF THE METHOD

 Fig.~\ref{fig:final_test_4050_taufixed10_sb99_3x3} shows $t_{\text{5}}$, $t_{\text{10}}$, $t_{\text{25}}$, and $t_{\text{mw}}$ calculated from the SFHs derived with 2D stellar population modeling of broad-band data versus their reference values.
-For each galaxy, we show 300 values of these quantities (vertically spread out), which correspond to the 300 MC particles or 2D-SPS galaxy SFH as described in Section~\ref{subsec:phot_sfhs}).
+For each galaxy, we show 300 values of these quantities (vertically spread out), which correspond to the 300 MC particles or 2D-SPS galaxy SFH as described in Section~\ref{subsec:phot_sfhs}.
 The black dotted line shows the one-to-one relation between values derived from our 2D-SPS method (output) and those from the simulated particles (ground-truth).
 As explained in Section~\ref{subsec:subSPSmodel}, some {\it a priori} parameters of our method (e.g$.$ Table~\ref{tab:SEDparameters}) have been optimized to reproduce this one-to-one relation for these four mass-fraction formation times.
 In general, we find our ages are consistent with this relation at all redshifts.
 As an inset in each panel, we show the histogram of relative differences between median and ground-truth values for all galaxies.
-We find our $t_{\text{5}}$, $t_{\text{10}}$, $t_{\text{25}}$, and $t_{\text{mw}}$ values are consistent with the ground-truth values with a median offset of 0.019, 0.0076, -0.0006, and -0.023 dex, and a scatter (68\% interval) of 0.21, 0.24, 0.28, and 0.26 dex, respectively.
-In general, we do not see any systematic effect as a function of redshift.
+We find our $t_{\text{5}}$, $t_{\text{10}}$, $t_{\text{25}}$, and $t_{\text{mw}}$ values are consistent with the ground-truth values with a median (relative) offset of $+71$ ($+4.4$\%), $+$16 ($+1.8$\%), -2 (-0.1\%), and -50 Myr ($+5.2$\%), and a scatter (68\% interval) of 0.33, 0.31, 0.27, and 0.17 Gyr, respectively.
+As commented in Section~\ref{subsec:subSPSmodel}, when we consider only a single-population SFH roughly spanning the whole range of parameters ($t$, $\tau$, $A_{V}$, $Z$) of the two-population fitting, too young ages are assigned in the SED-fits, which leads to an underestimation of all the ground-truth formation times.
+Thus, when we assume a SFH given by only one population instead of two, these median offsets are never better than -0.9, -0.8, -0.5, and -0.4$\,$Gyr for $t_{\text{5}}$, $t_{\text{10}}$, $t_{\text{25}}$, and $t_{\text{mw}}$, respectively.